jaicab/jaicab.github.io/_posts/2014-08-02-mixing-colors-with-box-shadow.md

 ##The idea
 When this idea hit me, it was just about mixing all the colors in the color spectrum with shadows in order to keep the number of elements to a minimum.
 But during the process other ideas came up.
 Let's see what we need this far.

 - An element: Since everything is going to be happening in the shadows a single HTML element is required.
-I used `.colours`, but it could be done with the body element too.
+I used a `div`, but it could be done with the body element too.
 - Rounded element: I wanted the shadows to be rounded so the element they're casted from must be also rounded.
 It also needed to be at least `0.5em` in size to get a rounded border.
 - Spread the shadows in a circular form: Using the circle formula we can spread the shadows evenly around the element.
 - Variable number of shadows, each of one color: I needed to set a color per shadow and also mantain it in a variable so you could change the number any time.